froschgrosch/Quake3e_render/README.md

 ### ffmpegPriority

 Defines the process priority that the ffmpeg and Quake3e processes will use.
 Allowed values are `Idle` (low), `Normal` and `High`.

+### hideQ3window

+When set to `true`, the Quake3e window will be minimized.
+The cmd window which houses the ffmpeg process will still show up for now.